Field Notes

 Where to go next

 If you want the deeper argument, read the methodology.
+If you want the frequency question answered concretely, read how many days per week you should sprint.
 If you want to start, subscribe below.
 The app ships summer 2026.

 More reading